bbmokhtari/django-translations/docs/guide/models.rst

 instance in place and returns ``None``.
 If it fails it throws the appropriate error.

+The ``lang`` parameter can be dropped, if so it will be automatically set to the :term:`active language` code.

 .. note::

    This is a convention in python that if a method changes the instance